6 Crucial Customer Experience Metrics for Ecommerce Businesses

 As the saying goes, you can’t manage what you can’t measure.
 Customer experience, as much as any other aspect of running a successful ecommerce business, must be carefully monitored to ensure the best possible ROI.

 For a consumer, taking their business to a competitor is only a few clicks away.
-Retailers simply can’t afford to be the cause of any amount of friction if they are to grow their customer base and earn loyal advocates.
+Retailers simply can’t afford to cause any amount of friction if they are to grow their customer base and earn loyal advocates.

 CX is a growing focus of organizations looking to win over and retain their customers.
 Providing consistent and enhanced customer experience across multiple channels is now one of the key trends stimulating market growth and this will only become more important in years to come.
 In fact, it’s predicted that the customer experience market will be worth an astounding $32.49 billion by 2025.